 The academic programs that make up the category of fine arts are a broad, varied group.
 The fine arts typically includes visual arts like painting and photography and sculpture, but they can also reference performative arts in some lexicons – although this is rare.

 The U.S. Bureau of Labor Statistics (BLS) notes that although fine artists don’t need education past a high school diploma, it’s not uncommon for individuals interested in a fine arts career to to earn a degree as a way to hone their skills in a setting with peers and professionals.
 Most public and private universities and colleges offer programs in the fine arts, although the variety will depend on where you attend school.

 A career as a fine artist can be rewarding, but for some it can also be uncertain: many fine artists work as freelancers on a pay-per-project basis.

-Schools often offer a Bachelor of Arts and a Bachelor of Fine Arts or Master of Arts and Master of Fine Arts in various categories.
+Schools often offer an associate in fine arts, Bachelor of Arts and a Bachelor of Fine Arts or Master of Arts and Master of Fine Arts in various categories.
 The difference between these degree programs is that the Bachelor of Fine arts and Master of Fine Arts are considered professional degree programs.
 They prepare a student for a career in their chosen specialization – by mastering the skills in that specialization.